-Jasmine - มะลิ (ma-li) - Jasminum officinale
+Jasmine - มะลิ (Mali) - Jasminum sambac

 Jasmine holds significant cultural and symbolic importance in Thailand.
 In Thai culture, jasmine is revered for its beauty, fragrance, and associations with purity, respect, and spirituality.